d4rk-d4nph3/ThirdEye/README.md

 ## Description

-This project is to audit Kolide instance by exploiting the API provided by Kolide.
+This project is to audit Kolide instances by exploiting the API provided by Kolide.
+Motivation for this project is to monitor your Kolide instance by looking at any tamperings or un-authorized use like adding of a new unknown device, or running of malicious queries.

 ## Requirements